The role of elastic instability on the self-assembly of particle chains in simple shear flow: Results and Discussion

-The rheological properties of the PAM solution described above were measured by means of microrheology measurements performed with optical tweezers and here reported in Fig.\ref{fig:MicroPAM}.
-The trajectory of a suspended particle was captured at circa $1$kHz for circa $10$mins.
+The rheological properties of a PAM solution at a concentration of $0.07\%$wt were measured by means of both microrheology measurements performed with optical tweezers and conventional rotational shear rheology, as summarised in Fig.\ref{fig:MicroPAM}-(D).
+In the case of microrheology, the trajectory of an optically trapped particle was captured at circa $1$kHz for an extended measurement duration of circa $27$ minutes, in compliance to the arguments described in detail by Smith \textit{et al.}\cite{smith2023machine} to achieve statistically valid outcomes.
 The NPAF of the particle trajectory was analysed by using i-Rheo MOT \cite{Tassieri2012}, an algorithm based on the analytical method developed by Evans \textit{et al}.\cite{evans2009direct} for evaluating the Fourier transform of any generic function, sampled over a finite time window, without the need for Laplace transforms or fitting functions.
 For more detail about the principles underpinning i-Rheo MOT, the reader is advised to read these references \cite{tassieri2016rheo,Smith2021,Tassieri2019,Tassieri2018}.

-From Fig.\ref{fig:MicroPAM}-(B), it is clear the existence of a characteristic time $\lambda$ identified by the inverse value of the characteristic frequency at which the two moduli crossover (i.e., $\lambda^{-1}_D=\omega_c=0.32$ rad/s).
-Interestingly, at frequencies lower than $\omega_c$ the complex viscosity shows a Newtonian (i.e., frequency-independent) behaviour with the viscous modulus $G''(\omega)$ dominating the elastic one $G'(\omega)$ for small frequencies.
-Whereas, at frequencies higher than $\omega_c$ the complex viscosity shows a power law behaviour, with both the moduli growing with frequency as circa $\omega^{0.5}$, and therefore $\eta^*(\omega)\propto \omega^{-0.5}$ revealing the shear-thinning nature of the solution.
-The characteristic time $\lambda$ can be used to evaluate the Weissenberg number ($Wi$), which is a dimensionless number defined as the ratio between the elastic and the viscous forces\cite{ferry1980}: